 Members of the Court Security Division continue to strive forward with all energy devoted to providing the safest and most secure court environment possible.
 In order to complete this objective, members of the Court Security Division are always involved in the latest training available along with maintaining their current skills through in- service training.

 - Interview techniques and other related topics in the field of Court security.

 Duties & Responsibilities

-A Sergeant, two full-time officers, four part-time officers and two part-time court attendants staff the Yates County Court Security Division.
+A Sergeant, four full-time officers, and six part-time officers staff the Yates County Court Security Division.
 Court Security/Corrections Officers are responsible for the safety of all court and county office employees, as well as the safety of the citizens conducting business within these two buildings.
 Such duties would include, but are not limited to protection of Judges, patrolling the interior and exterior of these buildings, responding to all emergencies within the county complex, weapon and contraband screening and confiscation when necessary.

 Upon entering the Courthouse, all persons will be required to pass through a scanning device called a magnetometer and have all packages, purses, wallets, and clothing scanned through an x-ray machine.
 Due to the requirements, of this process visitors may experience a slight delay.
 Cell phones and recording devices are not permitted inside the court house and will be vouchered and returned upon exiting the building.

 These procedures are necessary to ensure the safety of all persons conducting business within the courthouse.
 Based upon the weapons screening statistics and the numbers of arrests and incidents, these are prudent measures.